 Pharmaceutical services will, of course, need to be available during 'normal' day-time hours (e.g. weekdays 9 am to 5 and 6pm) when many other professional services might be expected to be available.
-However the needs of specific socioeconomic or other groups as service users will also need to be considered, for example required to have regard to choice.
-Many of the above issues might influence the choice of pharmaceutical services provider, and service provision, available to patients, carers and others.
+However the needs of specific socioeconomic or other groups as service users will also need to be considered, for example the choice of pharmaceutical services provider, and service provision, available to patients, carers and others.